Graduate

 Professor in lab holding up a specimen while with two students on either side of him look on.

-The Department of Chemistry and Biochemistry in the College of Liberal Arts offers the M.S. in Chemistry.
+The Department of Chemistry & Biochemistry in the College of Liberal Arts offers the M.S. in Chemistry.
 It is useful for careers requiring chemistry knowledge applied over a variety of settings such as patent law, government work, national defense, and private industry.

 On this Page…